Intent of the teaching and learning of Music

 Implementation of the teaching and learning of Music

-The programmes of study of the National Curriculum for Music underpin teaching and learning.
-Music is delivered using specialist teachers from Bolton Music Service from Y1 to Y5 who teach children (and staff) the skills of ‘acting like a musician’ (Singing, Playing and Performing; Exploring and Composing) and ‘thinking like a musician’ (Transcribing; Describing).
+The programmes of study of the National Curriculum for Music and the Model Music Curriculum underpin teaching and learning.
+Music is delivered in two ways throughout the year to YR-4 and Y6: by school staff who use an interactive platform called Charanga and also by a specialist teacher from Bolton Music Service.
+The lessons taught by Bolton Music Service not only provide high quality music lessons for children but also support staff with CPD.
+Year 5 are taught by a percussion music specialist throughout the year and complete the Trinity Music College Arts Award at Discover level.
+All music lessons contain elements of the 4 key areas: singing, listening, composing, and musicianship and performing.
 Both tuned and un-tuned instruments are used to broaden our children’s experiences and knowledge through listening, appraising, composing and performance.
 Our children learn how to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
 They learn to sing and use their voices as an instrument whilst understanding and exploring how music is created, composed and produced using technology and instruments.

 Impact of the teaching and learning of Music

 All pupils will benefit from a high quality music education which engages and inspires them to develop a love of music and their talent as musicians.
 It will increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they will develop a growing musical vocabulary that allows them to critically engage with music.
 Teaching and learning of music is a reflective process for the children as they are given the opportunities to assess themselves and their peers.
 The children also celebrate their success and skills with their peers and wider audiences.
 We assess through teacher assessment, pictures and video evidence which captures each child’s progress throughout the year.

 Music Co-ordinator: Miss Alison Morgan